 So how does eLearning work?

 More often than not, the answer is video.
 When the class is delivered to students outside the classroom, video is an instructor’s greatest asset (besides their teaching degree, of course).
+How to create a video email is a lot easier than you may realize.
 With tools such as Covideo, Zoom and Skype, instructors can employ many vital aspects of the classroom and deliver them directly to their students.

 Video meeting applications, such as Zoom or Skype, allow instructors to host their lectures live.
 Students can interact directly with their teachers, professors or other students in the class, and engage in the back-and-forth dialogue that makes classroom learning so effective.
 Students are able to answer questions and participate in real time.
 Video provides the benefits of a classroom setting, minus the actual room.

 In most cases, communication between teachers and students happens outside of the live lesson.
 If teachers want to encourage students to stay engaged, they need to connect with their students in a clear and meaningful way.
 Here’s where a video message app can help: Through the use of Covideo, teachers can send video messages to students in order to stay connected and continue to maintain the feel of a classroom setting.
 The best part?
 Students have unlimited access to the videos so they can refer back to the videos as many times as they need.
 Take a look at some ways that video messaging can improve the elearning experience.

 Teachers aren’t always able to host a live lesson, just like students aren’t always available to join.
 With Covideo, teachers can pre-record their lesson and send it directly to their students.
 Teachers can stay on track with their lesson plan and students will no longer fall behind when they miss a live lecture.